12 Best Photography Spots for Classical Sydney Skyline

 be also very nice as well as wide-angle shots.

-Balls Head on Google Map.
+Balls Head on maps:

 Spot 8: Larkin Street Lookout, Waverton